 Keeping our skies safe is a big responsibility.
 It takes a certain kind of person with the right skills, aptitude and attitude.
 In return it offers a career full of challenges, opportunities, rewards and a sense of purpose and achievement.

-Have you got what it takes to train as an Air Traffic Controller (ATC) or a Flight Service Operator (FSO)?
-Find everything you need to know here about training to be an ATC/FSO.
+Have you got what it takes to train as an Air Traffic Controller (ATC)?
+Applications are now open for our October 2022 intake of students.
+Apply now at this link, and find everything you need to know on this page about training to be an ATC.
+Applications close on 22 July 2022.

 * This training is for New Zealand residents and Australian citizens only.
 Students will complete New Zealand Qualifications Authority (NZQA) approved qualifications.